Fox-ML-infrastructure/Fox-v1-infra/LEGAL/CLA.md

 Redistribute the Software or any Derivative Works.

-Provide the Software, or any substantially similar functionality, as a hosted service to third parties (including SaaS, PaaS, or multi-tenant environments) where external users access functionality primarily provided by the Software.
+Provide the Software, or any Competing Infrastructure Service built using the Software, as a hosted or managed service to third parties (including SaaS, PaaS, or multi-tenant platforms).

+Build, market, or operate a Competing Infrastructure Service that uses the Software or any derivative of the Software.

-Build or market a product whose primary purpose is to offer FoxML-like ML/quant infrastructure as a general-purpose platform to third parties.
+Use the Software to offer a product or service whose primary purpose is to allow third parties to run their own experiments, models, or workflows on infrastructure powered by the Software.

 Provide the Software or derivatives to clients or external users.